A likely candidate for a Most Gruesome Set Design award, this is a grisly must-have for schlock horror movies that employ the I'm a Humanitarian

 - In Seven Days a Skeptic, once the protagonist gains access to Taylor's room, he discovers that it's an abattoir filled with the mutilated parts of the other crewmembers.
 Not a straight example of this trope, as the other crewmembers haven't been butchered to be eaten: instead, Taylor is using them to construct a new body for John DeFoe.

-- The Butcher's room in Diablo
+- The Butcher's room in Diablo.

 - In Fallout 3, the settlement of Andale's Dark Secret (besides generations of Villainous Incest) is that the inhabitants are cannibals.
 The garden shed behind the Wilsons' house is their larder, with a fridge containing lots of "strange meat," and multiple skeletons from their prior victims.
+There are other locations around the game that seem to suggest a similar location, and "strange meat" can be found throughout the game.

 - During the Winter segment in The Last of Us, Ellie finds herself locked in a cage, with James butchering a corpse on a nearby table, in a room full of bloodstains.